This post contains affiliate links.

 For most leafy houseplants, only water when the soil has dried enough that when you touch the soil, about an inch deep, you do not feel any moisture at all.
 If in doubt, wait for a day at least.
 If your dish garden has a decorative covering permanently attached so you can not touch the soil, there are two ways to try.

-For most dish gardens, check if it needs water when you first it bring home and then check again every third day.
+For most dish gardens, check if the soil is dry, an inch or several cm deep, when you first it bring home and then check again every third day.
 The dish garden most likely will not need water that often.
 The reason behind checking this often is there is a pattern that will emerge for your plants in your precise location, humidity, light, airflow, size of plants in relation to the size of the pot, and the exact component mix of the potting soil.
 All of these factors are why no one can give an exact and correct answer to the question of how often and how much to water a potted plant.

 I know.
 You wanted a formula.
 Growing plants is an art that is based on science.
 Like cooking.
 The recipe is where you start, and as your confidence and experience grow, you can start trying new techniques and venturing out from the recipe.